mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/print-file-base.md

 ---
 title: PrintFileBase class
-description: Base class for Database print files.
-Contains the print file setup information and some output operations.
+description: "Base class for Database print files.
+Contains the print file setup information and some output operations. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Base class for Database print files.
 Contains the print file setup information and some output operations.